tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Presenting author

 The **presenting author** (added outside of the Authors metadata panel, after Keywords) is the person who will be delivering the presentation at the conference.
 Type in the name of the presenter in the same way as it is listed as an author.
-Do not add affiliations.
+Do not add affiliations or honorifics.
 If there are multiple presenters, separate the names with a comma.

 _The presenting author will be responsible for a live, recorded, or poster presentation and must be fully registered for the conference by the time the abstract is approved for publication._